the plan for the future

 28 September 2019

-A financial crisis happens when liquidity in the financial markets suddenly disappears.
-To cope with such an event central banks are ready to inject liquidity in the financial system.
+A financial crisis occurs when liquidity in the financial markets suddenly disappears.
+To cope with such an event central banks are ready to inject liquidity into the financial system.
 Liquidity is another word for central bank currency.
-The recent turmoil in the repo market showed that some market participants were in need of central bank currency.
+The recent turmoil in the repo market demonstrated that some market participants were in need of central bank currency.
 That may happen because central bank currency is the ultimate means of settlement.

-As reserve requirements are nearing zero, this is a bit odd.
-It appears that market participants hoard central bank currency.
+Reserve requirements are nearing zero so this is a bit odd.
+It appears that market participants like banks hoard central bank currency.
 Apparently central bank currency is attractive to hold.
-That might be easy to solve with a holding fee on central bank currency might be advised, which is a feature of Natural Money.
+That can cause financial crisis.
+To prevent that, a holding fee on central bank currency might be advised, which is a feature of Natural Money.
 Natural Money has the following characteristics:

-The most interesting feature of Natural Money for ending liquidity crises is the holding fee on central bank currency.
-Banks facing a liquidity shortage can borrow currency at the central bank at an interest rate of zero.
-This is unattractive as it is the maximum interest rate a bank can make loans so that the central bank does not end up subsidising a commercial bank.
-And the currency carries the holding fee.
+The most useful feature of Natural Money for ending liquidity crises is the holding fee on central bank currency.
+With Natural Money banks can borrow currency at the central bank at an interest rate of zero.
+This is unattractive as it is the maximum interest rate a bank can make on loans.
+In this way the central bank doesn't end up subsidising a commercial bank, even more so because the currency carries a holding fee.

 Central bank currency is the ultimate means of payment.
 With Natural Money a bank can borrow central bank currency at zero interest to pay its creditors.
-Central bank currency is legal tender, so creditors must accept a payment in central bank currency.
-Those creditors end up holding currency that has a steep negative yield attached to it.
-And so they may be more interested in any security the liquidity strapped bank has on offer.
+Central bank currency is legal tender so creditors must accept a payment in central bank currency.
+Those creditors could end up holding currency that has a steep negative yield.
+And so they may become interested in any security a liquidity strapped bank has on offer.

-If reserve requirements are to disappear in the future, which is not unlikely as capital requirements are replacing them, central bank currency may disappear out of the financial system completely and become an accounting unit only.
+If reserve requirements are to disappear in the future as capital requirements are replacing them, central bank currency may disappear out of the financial system entirely and become an accounting unit only.
 Introducing Natural Money might accelerate this development as there would be little reason for banks to keep reserves as they would be costly to hold.
 Liquidity crises could be gone forever and the banking sector would not be subsidised.